WUSTL-CSE222-FS18/studio-01-ginger_rodriguez_01/README.md

 Your group will be both a "Customer" and a "Designer".
 First you'll prepare for your Customer role.
 Browse through the "Mission" cards and select the one that interests you.
 You may use either the specific example on the card or be creative and try to develop another example that fits the goal given on the card.
 Any discussions with  Designers should not reveal the specific example you have in mind.
 Try to really think about the example and how it would fit into your life as a customer.
 Try to build an entire story around it.
 Make sure you have a clear vision in mind.

 ***Q1.1 Briefly describe your Mission:***

+Mission Card: Safekeeping.
+* A bike that alerts you when it has moved while you're not around.

 ## Part 1.2: Finding a Designer/Customer (3 minutes)